sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 * Country_Region - The name of the Country (US).
 * Combined_Key -  Province_State + Country_Region
 * Population - Population
-* Number of cases/deaths are is columns where each column is a day
+* Number of cases are is columns where each column is a day

 ### Solution Statement